-Whether you are developing your school's Perkins Plan, applying for an NSF grant, or just want more women in your program you will need to create an effective plan to have success – whether it’s drone technology or cybersecurity or manufacturing.
-This webinar will give you best practice examples and case studies of how STEM/CTE Programs successfully increased the participation of women in two-year colleges.
+If you are developing an NSF ATE Grant Proposal, you will need to indicate how you will ensure women will be included in your program, and that can be hard to do in fields with very few women– whether it’s drone technology or cybersecurity or manufacturing.
+This webinar will give you best practice examples and case studies of how STEM Programs successfully broadened the participation of women in two-year colleges.
 This is a don't miss webinar.

 What You'll Learn:

-The #1 mistake almost all schools make when developing a plan for increasing the participation of women in STEM/CTE
+The #1 mistake almost all schools make when developing a plan for broadening the participation of women

 The difference between career awareness (which is what most schools do) and actual recruitment for enrollment (which is what they should be doing)

-Best practice examples and case studies of what has actually worked to broaden the participation of women in STEM & CTE Programs in two-year colleges in a year or less
+Best practice examples and case studies of what has actually worked to broaden the participation of women in STEM ATE Programs and other two-year colleges in a year or less

-How to do a quick free 20-minute assessment of what your school should focus on in broadening participation of women in both the recruitment and retention areas
+How to do a quick 20-minute assessment of what your school should focus on in broadening participation in both the recruitment and retention areas

-What your evaluation plan for increasing female enrollment should look like
+What your evaluation plan for broadening participation should look like

 Save your FREE spot for this hands-on Zoom webinar now!